Email Marketing for Bootstrapped Startups: Lean Strategies That Actually Work

 | 10,000 | $50-80/mo | $75-150/mo | $200-400/mo |

 The spread widens dramatically as you grow.
 A premium tool that's only $15/month more at 500 subscribers might be $150/month more at 10,000.
 Project your costs at growth milestones before committing.
+Our detailed breakdown on email marketing costs for SaaS can help you plan for what you'll actually spend as you scale.

 For most bootstrapped SaaS founders, a tool like Sequenzy (starting free up to 1,000 subscribers), Buttondown, or MailerLite's free tier makes sense.
-You get the essential functionality—automated sequences, basic segmentation, good deliverability—without paying for sophistication you don't need yet.
+You get the essential functionality---automated sequences, basic segmentation, good deliverability---without paying for sophistication you don't need yet.

 One honest caveat about Sequenzy, since we built it: it's designed specifically for SaaS, which means it's great if you need Stripe integration and usage-based triggers, but it might be overkill if you're running a simple newsletter.
 Know what you actually need.